vasilakisfil/Introspected-REST/README.md

 The implementation of the process is up to the API designer although usually a REST interface even for the metadata is a wise choise.

-However, we would like to point out some key properties that should appear to any introspection process:
+In any case, we would like to point out some key properties that should appear on any introspection process:

 #### 9.3.1.
 Composition over monolithic architecture
-The process should prefer the use of different MicroTypes to form a Media Type instead of trying to define everything in the same Meda Type.
+The process should embrace the use of different MicroTypes to form a Media Type instead of trying to define everything in the same Meda Type.
-This will make easier the rest key points, specifically distinction between metadata related to each MicroType which would lead to separate caching and querying.
+This will make easier for the rest key points described here.

 #### 9.3.2.
 Plain data separated from metadata
-The process for requesting metadata of an API should be different from requesting data, denoting the sense of introspection.
+The process of introspection should be distinctly different from requesting data.
-As a result, introspection responses should not include any data but only metadata while when requesting data, responses should not include any metadata, apart from runtime metadata.
+To that extend, introspection responses should not include any data but only metadata and data responses should not include any metadata, except possibly runtime metadata.

 ##### 9.3.3.
 Querying MicroTypes
+++
 The process should allow to query different MicroTypes.
 If a REST interface is used, each  MicroType should represent a distinct resource.

 ##### 9.3.4.
 Caching
-The process should make it possible to allow the client to cache the metadata for each MicroType used, using the underlying protocol's headers.
+Given that metadata are separated from plain data, caching should be possible for metadata only using the underlying protocol's mechanisms.
-For instance, in HTTP, the server could denote the max age of the metadata of a specific MicroType using
+For instance, in HTTP, the server could denote the max age of the metadata of a specific MicroType using `Cache-Control` header.

-Moreover, the process should make it possible to cache all metadata for all MicroTypes using only one request.
+Moreover given that MicroTypes should be used, it should be possible to enable different caching for each Microtype using querying.

-#### 9.3.5.
-Request Response inconsistency
-Although usually a resource's structure is identical when receiving it or manipulating through a request, that is not always the case.

-Moreover, a request has unique properties, like URL params that need to be defined by a specific MicroType.
-As a result, if there is any inconsistency, it should be denoted at once.

 #### 9.3.6.
 Automatic documentation generation